Navigating the UI

 Run Page

-- Coordinator status — running, stopped, or idle
+- Coordinator status — one coordinator per

-- Active stories — currently executing with pipeline phase indicators
+(project, release)pair; running, draining, or idle - Active stories — currently executing with pipeline phase indicators

 - Worker status — how many workers are active and what they're doing